 - Preheat your oven to 400F degrees.
 Move oven rack to center.
 Pat chicken thighs dry with paper towel and season all over with salt and black pepper.

 - Place butter in the same skillet.
-When the butter is melted, add minced garlic.
+When the butter melts, add minced garlic.
 Stir the garlic around the pan for 30 seconds.

 Tips

-- If you do not have an oven-safe skillet, you can transfer the chicken thighs to a baking dish to bake.
+- If you do not have an oven-safe skillet, you can transfer the chicken thighs to a baking dish (baking sheet or sheet pan) to bake.

 Nutrition Information